acorg/light-matter/data/README.md

 Which will produce files named `pdb-1976.fasta`, `pdb-1977.fasta`, `pdb-1978.fasta`, etc.

+Note that when you do the above, 445 sequences in `pdb-20160303-ss.txt.bz2` will not be in any category.
+We have not investigated all of these, but in one case here's what is happening. `5DTG` entered PDB and its sequence and structure are still in the PDB `ss.txt` file.
+But at some point PDB realized it was the same as `5HCU` or they renamed it to `5HCU` for some reason.
+As a result, there is only an entry in `pdb-structures-by-year.txt` for `5HCU`.
+So when we split `pdb-20160303-ss.txt.bz2` by year we drop `5HCU`.

+## PDB by year, cumulatively

 The `pdb-structures-by-year.txt` file can also be used to produce cumulative FASTA containing all PDB sequences over time.
 This is done by